 Amsterdam Avenue Redevelopment Associates

 Justice Center for the Protection of People with Special Needs

-- Successfully acted for U.S. Bank as trustee of an asset-backed securities trust before the New York Court of Appeals in upholding the viability of CPLR 205(a), a nearly 400-year-old pleading rule.
+- Acting for U.S. Bank as trustee of an asset-backed securities trust before the New York Court of Appeals.

 Sidley Austin LLP

 Sidley Austin LLP is recognized as one of the top performers in the market; it comes with notable credentials in all aspects of appellate procedure, including multiple oral arguments presented before to the US Supreme Court.
 Key appellate specialists include former Acting Attorney General Peter Keisler, former Assistant to the Solicitor General Carter Phillips in Chicago, and Michael Levy in New York.